ModernVBERT: Towards Smaller Visual Document Retrievers: Building a Small yet Mighty Visual Retriever.

 Most sub-1B parameter models evaluated on document retrieval benchmarks are dual encoder models, since early fusion generative models that perform well are not common at this scale.
 The most related model is a 176M late interaction model, ColFlor \citep{masrycolflor}, trained from the Florence2 model \citep{xiao2023florence2advancingunifiedrepresentation}.
 ColFlor is 12.7 nDCG@5 points under \colflagship{}. \colflagship{} also largely outperforms off-the-shelf dual encoders, even when those have substantially larger parameter counts.
 These results highlights the benefits of multi-phase training and early fusion architectures for multi-modal document related tasks, even at smaller parameter counts.
 We also attribute the strong performance of \colflagship{} at smaller model sizes to the symbiosis of native bidirectional attention and Late Interaction matching, which largely boosts performance relative to comparable decoder models (Section~\ref{sec:ablation_tasks}).

 \textbf{Speed.} As noted by \citet{xiao2025metaembedscalingmultimodalretrieval}, multi-vector visual retrievers are not bottlenecked in their inference speed by the late interaction matching operation, but rather by the latency required to encode queries with the text model.
-Our model demonstrates that strong performance is not incompatible with speed, even when running inference on consumer CPUs, a standard setting in practical text retrieval applications.
-Latencies are computed by averaging query encoding times over 1000 varied queries, which are 60 character long on average, and ran on standard Google Colab CPU environments (\autoref{table:res}). \flagship{} achieves almost a 7x speedup on CPU over models with similar performances on ViDoRe, while models in its size category fall far behind.
+Our model demonstrates that strong performance is not incompatible with speed, even when running inference on consumer CPUs, which is the standard setting in most industrial local deployments of text embedding models.
+Latencies are computed by averaging query encoding times of all NanoBEIR queries, which are 23.4 word and 147.5 character long on average, and are run with batch size 1 to replicate online use cases.
+To prevent RAM bottlenecks, we benchmark on very high RAM (2TB) CPU cloud environments, but note models larger than 3B parameter require more than 12 GB RAM to run optimally.\footnote{With more standard CPU RAM settings such as those found in low-end servers or Google Colab (12GB RAM), models above 3B parameters must rely on memory offloading to run, which adds up to dozens of seconds of latency per query.} (\autoref{table:res}). \flagship{} achieves more than a 7x speedup on CPU over models with similar performances on ViDoRe.
+We further report model latency results on GPU hardware in Appendix~\ref{appendix:gpu_latency}.
+We notably demonstrate that with batched inference, \flagship{} based query encoders are able to encode 5000 queries per second on Nvidia H100 GPUs.
+ModernVBert's small model size also enables efficient batching when encoding documents.